ayushi-uwc/elo-benchmark-mathematical-reasoning/README.md

 └───┴──────────────────────────────┴────────┴────────┴──────────┴──────────┴────────────┴────────┴───────────┴────────┘
 ```

-This comprehensive evaluation reveals several critical insights about the current state of large language model capabilities in clinical reasoning.
+This comprehensive evaluation reveals several critical insights about the current state of large language model capabilities in mathematical reasoning.
 The performance distribution shows a clear hierarchy, with frontier models achieving raw ELO ratings above 1600, while the cost-adjusted rankings reveal significant efficiency variations that impact practical deployment considerations.

 The tournament results demonstrate that model selection requires careful consideration of both performance and cost factors, as the optimal choice varies significantly depending on deployment constraints and use case requirements.
 Models like GPT-4.1 mini achieve exceptional cost efficiency while maintaining competitive performance, while others like Gemini 2.5 Pro excel in raw capability but face cost penalties in adjusted rankings.